-This 2020 Presidential Election Muddy Map shows county-level vote margins
+This 2020 Presidential Election Muddy Map shows county-level vote margins and vote density in a 2-dimensional scale.

 To view in full screen - click the hamburger menu icon, then click "view in full screen".